Ee-Chee/Spiced-Academy-tabasco-curriculum/wk7_sql/win.md

 If you attempt to run psql, the command line interface for Postgres, by typing `psql` in git-bash, you will most likely get a "Command not found" error.
 Although psql is installed, git-bash does not know where to find the program.
 You can fix this by updating your Path environment variable to include the path to psql.

 To do this, you first have to know where psql is.
 Your Postgres installation is usually in your Program Files directory and psql will be in a subdirectory of a subdirectory of that.
-This directory should be named bin and will contain lots of stuff besides psql and most notably programs named createuser and createdb.
-You will have to fish around with Windows Explorer to find bin but once you do you should copy the path to your clipboard.
+This directory should be named "bin" and will contain lots of stuff besides psql, including programs named "createuser" and "createdb."
+You will have to fish around with Windows Explorer to find bin.
+Once you do, you should copy the path to your clipboard.

 ![bin](snip1.png)